-You’ve probably met the brainstorm brick wall before.
+You’ve probably met the brainstorming brick wall before.
 So, let’s check out the 11 alternative brainstorm diagrams below!

 It’s that point in a brainstorming session when everyone just falls totally silent.
 It’s a mental block, more than anything, so it might seem like a long, long journey to the fantastic ideas lying just on the other side.

 Next time you’re there, try a few different brainstorm diagrams.
 They’re the best way to reset the block by addressing the problem from a completely different angle.

 They can be the key to unlocking true productivity amongst your team, as well as some bloody good ideas.

 Check out the 11 alternative brainstorm diagrams below!